bonkzwonil/voiceAtis/README.md

    * The airport is in the list of airports with ATIS (airports.info)
    * Feel free to help me by providing frequencies of missing airports!

+## Custom airport data
+Airport data is downloaded from [ourairports.com](http://ourairports.com).
+You can see these data at `airports.info` file at main directory.
+It may happen that this data is inaccurate or an airport is missing.

+In this case you can add the airport to the `airports_add.info` file.
+Airports in this file have priority over downloaded data.

+You may inform me about wrong data preferably via the Issues tab.
+I will then include the data in the airports_add.info to distritbute them to all users.
+I will also inform [ourairports.com](http://ourairports.com) about the missing or wrong data.

 ## Bugs and issues
 * Please report bugs via the github issues tab.
     * It is usefull to attach the logfile from "root/logs".

+### Known limitations
+* Not able to parse ATIS created by ivac2

 ## Used packages and Copyright
 ### python-metar